-The weather in Tucson has become quite warm, and our fellow younger athletes may be arriving hot for practice simply by being out in it.
-This is common for us Tucsonans, but it plays havoc with our thermometers.
-Please help us manage our pre-workout temperature checks.
+Tucson summers are always quite warm, and our fellow younger athletes may be arriving hot for practice simply by being out in it.
+This is common for us Tucsonans, but it plays havoc with our body temperatures and hydration.
+Even though we’re in the water swimming, we’re still losing water through perspiration.
+Please help manage your swimmer’s temperature!
 It’s easy in our Tucson climate to overheat and not notice it—we’re used to it, but it’s still a concern.
 Please follow the ideas in this list:

-• Keep swimmers cool on the trip over.
+• Keep swimmers cool on the trip over to the pool.

 —in a cool car